 Is it too dry or too wet?
 I seek answers to these questions.
-I am an analyst, modeler, and advisor in the field of water quantities that move through the management area of our water authority.
+I am an analyst, modeller, and advisor in the field of water quantities that move through the management area of our water authority.
 But you can also see me as an accountant.
 How much water enters our area and how much leaves it?
-And how much water should there ideally be?
+And how much water should there be in an ideal situation?
 I take stock of the situation.

 ‘Data is important for my work’